hybridselfpublishing1/hybridselfpublishing1.github.io/texte/alexander.md

 Cramer, Florian (2015): What Is ‚Post-digital’?, in: Berry, David M. und Dieter, Michael (Hrsg.), Postdigital Aesthetics.
 Art, Computation and Design, Aufl.1, Basingstoke in Hampshire, Palgrave Macmillan

-Alessandro Ludovico Postdigital Print The Mutation of Publishing since 1894 Ludovico, Alessandro (2012): Post-Digital Print.
+Ludovico, Alessandro (2012): Post-Digital Print.
 The Mutation of Publishing since 1894, Eindhoven, Onomatopee.